bavanya/Few_thoughts_and_ideas/README.md

 ## 3. Automated 3-address code generator for programming languages.

-## 4. Convert image of text / speech to text.
+## 4. Convert image to text / speech to text.

 ## 5. Extract tables from a pdf to excel sheet.